Economy of Switzerland: Economic sectors

 The Swiss economy follows the typical developed country model with respect to the economic sectors.
 Only a small minority of the workers are involved in the primary or agricultural sector (1.3% of the population, in 2006) while a larger minority is involved in the secondary or manufacturing sector (27.7% in 2012).
 The majority of the working population are involved in the tertiary or services sector of the economy (71.0% in 2012).

 While most of the Swiss economic practices have been brought largely into conformity with the European Union's policies, some trade protectionism remains, particularly for the small agricultural sector.

 In 2022, the sector with the highest number of companies registered in Switzerland is Services with 230,494 companies followed by Finance, Insurance, and Real Estate and Retail Trade with 107,547 and 45,935 companies respectively.

+Switzerland is considered as the "land of Cooperatives" with the ten largest cooperative companies accounting for more than 11% of GDP in 2018.
+They include Migros and Coop, the two largest retail companies in Switzerland.

+Two out of three Swiss do volunteer work, including in politics, care for the elderly or sports.
+Volunteering is recognized in the Swiss Constitution.

 Watches

 Switzerland is a leading exporter of high-end watches and clocks.
 Swiss companies produce most of the world's high-end watches: in 2011 exports reached nearly 19.3 billion CHF, up 19.2% over the previous year.
 Watch manufacturing is mostly located around the Jura mountains, in the cantons of Geneva, Vaud, Neuchâtel, Bern, and Jura.
 Notable watchmaking firms include Rolex, Patek Philippe, Swatch, and Richemont.

 The watches go to Asia (55%), Europe (29%), Americas (14%), Africa and Oceania (both 1%).

-In 2011, Switzerland led the world by exporting over US$20 billion value of all types of watches, followed by Hong Kong, at under US$10 billion.
+In 2011, Switzerland led the world by exporting watches of all kinds to the value of over US$20 billion, followed by Hong Kong, at under US$10 billion.
 China exported the highest number of watches by far in 2011.

-In July 2024, the Swatch Group loses 70% of its profit.
+In July 2024, the Swatch Group's annual profits fell by 70%.